armin2080/Vocab-Buddy/README.md

 - 🔄 **Retry Logic**: Users can immediately correct mistakes during word addition
 - 👑 **Admin Management System**: Complete admin toolkit with user management and broadcast messaging
 - 📢 **Broadcast Announcements**: Admins can send announcements to all users with delivery tracking
+- 🧠 **Interactive Quiz System**: New multiple-choice vocabulary quizzes with scoring and performance tracking

 ---